Earl Seibert: Playing career

 Earl was an important member of the 1933 New York Rangers and 1938 Chicago Black Hawks Stanley Cup victories.
 Each year from 1935 to 1944, Seibert was selected to the first or second NHL All-Star team (four times to the first, six times to the second).
 A tenacious defender, Seibert was renowned for rugged physical play, famously being the only player Eddie Shore was unwilling to fight.

 An accident during a January 28, 1937 game cast a shadow over Seibert's great career.
 Seibert and the legendary Howie Morenz became tangled up behind the Chicago net.
 Morenz fell awkwardly against the boards and broke his leg in several places.
 Morenz died in the hospital from complications of the injury several weeks later.

 After his NHL retirement, Seibert served as coach of Eddie Shore's Springfield Indians.

 Seibert was inducted into the Hockey Hall of Fame in 1963 and joined his father Oliver as the first father and son combination in the Hall of Fame.
 In 1998, he was ranked number 72 on The Hockey News list of the 100 Greatest Hockey Players.

-Siebert died following a battle with brain cancer on May 12, 1990.
+Seibert died following a battle with brain cancer on May 12, 1990.

 In the 2009 book 100 Ranger Greats, the authors ranked Seibert at No. 61 all-time of the 901 New York Rangers who had played during the team's first 82 seasons.